 What happens when you spend more than your budget amount?

 You shouldn’t spend over your limit.
 However, when you do, it typically means one of a few things:

 - Are your targets reasonable?
 Can you run a 33% food cost when you’ve been averaging 38%?
-It is absolutely necessary to be realistic in your expectations.
-Targeting too low won’t allow you to spend enough on product in order to service your forecasted sales (even when they are accurate).
+It is vital to be realistic in your expectations.
+Targeting too low won’t allow you to spend enough on product to service your forecasted sales (even when they are accurate).